HomeBlogMarketingSEO9+ SEO Metrics You Should Be Measuring

 Whether session duration is valuable for you to measure regularly depends on what your site offers and what your business goal is.

-SaaS companies and subscription sites may find this insightful because it helps them understand whether users find value in their service.
-Likewise, ecommerce marketplaces may be interested in visitors browsing through their categories – and hopefully buy more.
-You should measure it in combination with other engagement metrics, such as the number of pages visited, visit duration, and bounce rate.
+SaaS companies and subscription sites may find this insightful because it helps them understand whether users value their service.
+Likewise, ecommerce marketplaces may be interested in visitors browsing through their categories – and, hopefully, buying more.
+You should measure it with other engagement metrics, such as the number of pages visited, visit duration, and bounce rate.

 For SEO, the metric is less critical because it doesn’t provide direct insights about the SEO quality of your content.